raikilon/dev-notes/aws/aws.md

 - Uses **IAM Identity Center** (formerly AWS SSO) for single sign-on across multiple accounts and identity federation.
 - Enables monitoring and notifications through **CloudWatch and SNS**.

-**AWS Control Tower** leverages **AWS Service Catalog** to deploy and manage standardized blueprints—called **Account Factory products**—for provisioning new AWS accounts.
+**AWS Control Tower** leverages **AWS Service Catalog** to deploy and manage standardized blueprints called **Account Factory products** for provisioning new AWS accounts.

 These products are preconfigured with guardrails, network settings, and best practices to ensure consistency and compliance across the environment.
 This allows organizations to automate account creation while maintaining governance and control over configurations.

 #### Guardrails